Clwydian Range and Dee Valley: Demographics

 The AONB is sparsely populated and rural, with the estimated population of the AONB in 2011 being 18,690, 8,000 of which is classed as being resident in the Dee Valley.
 On average, the AONB's population is regarded to be collectively older and more economically active or self-employed, than national or regional averages.

 There are 31 settlements in the AONB, 23 being in Denbighshire, 6 in Flintshire, and 2 in the Wrexham County Borough parts of the AONB.
-The majority of its residents are confined to the two towns in the AONB, Llangollen and Corwen, and small hamlets or farmsteads.
+A large proportion of its residents are confined to the two towns in the AONB, Llangollen and Corwen, and small hamlets or farmsteads.
 The two towns have a long history of tourism and many of the smaller communities have a deep agricultural tradition or some links with industry such as quarrying.
 Most of the local authorities' population is concentrated in the towns and cities just outside of the AONB, in particular, the towns of Rhyl and Prestatyn to the north, the conurbation of Deeside and the town of Mold to the north-east, and the city of Wrexham to the east.
 The AONB is largely upland, quiet and undeveloped, and contains several former quarries.

 Located in north-east Wales, near the border with England, and acting as the border in medieval times, the area's culture is influenced by Welsh and English culture.
 The Welsh language is spoken in the area, and more heavily in rural areas.
 30% of residents have full Welsh-language skills in the AONB, higher than the national average.

-Religious sites in the AONB include: Valle Crucis Abbey, Rug Chapel, Llangar Old Parish Church, and St Collen’s Church, Llangollen.
+Religious sites in the AONB include: Valle Crucis Abbey, Rug Chapel, Llangar Old Parish Church, and St Collen's Church, Llangollen.